Why War? The Role of Envy in Instigating Aggression

 Freud then invoked the fact of humankind’s advance in evolving culture and civilization.
 He stated that a deeper appreciation of the inevitable consequences of future war [mass annihilation] may possibly be averted by a strengthening of intellectual life and renunciation of base instincts.
 This denoted violent aggression that may be self-destructive on a grand scale.

 The author's "Envy Theory" agrees with Freud's views, and goes beyond.
-Humankind's impulse toward self-destruction is innate.
+Thanatos really means self-undermining that is not constructive and may be destructive.
+Self-sabotage typically becomes a group phenomenon, and turns to hatred and assaults against "the other."
+Humankind's impulse toward self-destruction is innate---a disposition that can be modified.
 Yet, it cannot be diverted merely through intellectual work, which may devolve into defensive intellectualization.
 This, in itself, is a defense against the painful ambivalence always accompanying aggressivity.

-Real amelioration of aggressivity depends on both the typical development of empathy in childhood along with the earned expansion of empathetic concern that requires work on the self---introspection and taking personal accountability over a lifetime.
+Real amelioration of aggressivity depends first and foremost on self-development.
+This includes both the typical development of empathy in childhood along with the earned expansion of empathetic concern that requires work on the self---introspection and taking personal accountability over a lifetime.